 Moving to Qatar

-While there are plenty of work opportunities for expats interested in employment in the petrochemical sector, Qatar is also working to increase foreign investment in non-energy sectors, such as IT, construction, and – much like Dubai – tourism.
+While there are plenty of work opportunities for expats interested in employment in the petrochemical sector, Qatar is also working to increase foreign investment in non-energy sectors, such as IT, construction, and – much like the UAE – tourism.

 With its successful 2022 FIFA World Cup bid, the country has also been spending vast amounts to improve infrastructure.
 It’s therefore likely that more manpower will be required to continue transforming Doha, the capital city often described as half building site, half park, into something whole.
 Cranes, alongside the desert's suffocating heat, are constants.

 Despite these challenges, however, the expat community in Qatar is large and welcoming.
-Making connections is relatively easy and can ease the relocation process, helping new arrivals to overcome any initial culture shock.
+Making connections is not difficult and can ease the relocation process, helping new arrivals to overcome any initial culture shock.